-Liriope muscari, together with its sister Liriope spicate, are the most popular varieties of Liriope grown in the United States.
-Liriope is tough, drought-tolerant, and generally a low-maintenance plant, partly why they are popular in the landscaping world.
+Liriope muscari and its sister Liriope spicate are the most popular varieties of Liriope grown in the United States.
+Liriope is tough, drought-tolerant, and generally a low-maintenance plant, which is partly why they are popular in landscaping.

 Liriope Growing and Care Needs